Amy T. Lam

 I have experience with building optical setups, fluorescence microscopy (TIRF and epifluorescence), microfluidic device fabrication, cell culturing, and genetic transformation of E. coli.

-I am interested in engineering systems of cells or other active components (for example, molecular motors or microrobots) to recreate functions commonly found in natural systems, like filtration, self-assembly, healing, and learning.
-I like exploring questions about system limits and trade-offs, often as defined by thermodynamics and statistical mechanics.
+I used these tools to engineer systems of cells or other active components (for example, molecular motors or microrobots), aiming to recreate functions commonly found in natural systems, like filtration, self-assembly, healing, and learning.
+I found exploring questions about system limits and trade-offs, often as defined by thermodynamics and statistical mechanics, to be the most interesting part of this work.

 • Listed as a "HOT" article (top 10% score during peer-review)

-I have been working as a postdoctoral scholar in the Riedel-Kruse lab at Stanford University for the past 3 years, developing hardware and software platforms for manipulating swarms of unicellular protists.
+I worked as a postdoctoral scholar in the Riedel-Kruse lab at Stanford University for about 4 years, developing hardware and software platforms for manipulating swarms of unicellular protists.
 We use these platforms to study programmability of microbial swarms as well as cell behaviors.
 One of these platforms has even been prototyped as an exhibit at the San Francisco Exploratorium!

 For my doctoral studies, I worked in the Laboratory for Nanobiotechnology and Synthetic Biology under the direction of Professor Henry Hess at Columbia University.
 There, I studied and engineered systems involving the molecular motor kinesin and its associated cytoskeletal filament, the microtubule.
 In my studies, I use a gliding assay in which kinesin motors are adsorbed to the surface of a glass coverslip and propel microtubules along the surface.
 Using this system, I explored self-assembly of active systems.